PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 * **Repos to update:** Talawa-API
 * **Skills Required:** HTML, Javascript, CSS.
 Any design skills would be a plus.
 Must also be comfortable using Github to submit changes.
+* **How we measure sucess:** A website structured in a completely different manner, which is more efficient and effective in providing the information for a user wishing contribute to Talawa.
+This can be measured by the increase in new contributors via pull requests.
 * **Possible Mentors:** Shannika Jackson, Dominic Mills, Michael Lue
+* **Contact details:** Send your CV along with at least two technical writing samples to peter@palisadoes.com